ViaVersion/ViaProxy/README.md

 ### Configuring the protocol translation
 To change the protocol translation settings/features you can look into the ViaProtocolHack folder.
-You will find 4 config files there:
+You will find 5 config files there:
 - viaversion.yml (ViaVersion)
 - config.yml (ViaBackwards)
 - viarewind.yml (ViaRewind)
 - vialegacy.yml (ViaLegacy)
+- viabedrock.yml (ViaBedrock)

 ### Developer Plugin API
 ViaProxy has a plugin API which allows you to create plugins for ViaProxy.